bensonnlee/rscan/README.md

 ## Installation

-The app can be installed through the Apple App store on compatible iOS devices: https://apple.co/3sGuxrM
+The app can be installed through the Apple App Store on compatible iOS devices: https://apple.co/3sGuxrM

 ## Usage